Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 > You can skip this step if you already have the configuration details for the AzureML workspace.

-Note the configuration details of your AML Workspace: `config.json`
+Note the configuration details of your AML Workspace in a `config.json` file.
+This file will be needed to setup the **Service Principal** for the project in the next step.

 ```
     {